api-platform/docs/core/getting-started.md

 There are no mandatory configuration options although [many settings are available](configuration.md).

+Don't forget to run `bin/console assets:install --symlink` to get the UI assets in place.

 **Warning**: If you are migrating from an older version of API Platform than 2.7, make sure you read the [Upgrade Guide](upgrade-guide.md).

 ## Before Reading this Documentation